Summary

 Evaluate

-Have participants briefly explain (on the sticky) how they will implement the strategy in their classrooms.
+Go to slide 18.
+Have participants briefly explain (on a sticky note) how they will implement the strategy in their classrooms.
 Participants should post their sticky notes on the wall or poster paper for all participants to see as they leave the session.

 Research Rationale